What's involved in the sessions?

 Classic Program Structure

-The Daughters and Dads practical sessions focus on 3 key areas - Rough and Tumble Play, Fitness and Fundamental Movement Skills.
+Each session also has a 60-minute practical component focusing on 3 key areas - Rough and Tumble Play, Sport Skills and Fitness.
 Each of these 3 areas have a strong evidence base for optimising the physical and mental health of girls, but dads also benefit!

 1. ROUGH AND TUMBLE PLAY is energetic wrestling based activities in a fun and enjoyable manner.
 Rough and tumble play allows girls to be physically active with their dad, test and practice physical and social skills, take safe risks and use their strength and fitness to develop physical confidence and social-emotional regulation skills.